 Upgrading your resume is the first thing to do while you start your job hunt.

 - Format: Employers often prefer a chronological resume than a functional one.
 Functional formats will hide your work history, and that might make employers more suspicious.
+Moreover, recruiters nowadays use resume parser to filter the best resumes relevant to the open positions.
 Your resume will be skipped, or even if you get selected, you will directly have questions related to your job during an interview.
 Select a functional format only if you have long working gaps or no work experience at all.
 A

 - Have a positive summary: You cannot change anything about your short-term work experience, and the best strategy is to develop a forward-looking resume that shows the value you offer potential employers.
 In your resume, create a positive summary of your work experience(even if it short) with the previous employer.
 You want the employer to know that you are a quick learner, and you learned even if it was a shorter duration of time.